avpnusr/torprivoxy/README.md

 **TOR and Privoxy in docker container**
 ===

 This repository has multiarch support and is regularly updated.
+AMD64, ARM and ARM64 are supported archs for the container.

 Kudos to [rdsubhas](https://hub.docker.com/r/rdsubhas/tor-privoxy-alpine).
 I used the tini and run based startup for services from his container.